lalitakatariya4321/app-m3u-generator/README.md

 **To get the URL for a specific playlist:**

-1. Navigate to the [`playlists/` directory]https://github.com/BuddyChewChew/app-to-iptv/tree/main/playlists).
+1. Navigate to the [`playlists/`](https://github.com/BuddyChewChew/app-to-iptv/tree/main/playlists) directory.
 2. Click on the desired `.m3u` file (e.g., `plutotv_us.m3u`).
 3. On the file page, click the **"Raw"** button.
 4. Copy the URL from your browser's address bar.